nolageek/mystique/README.md

 I've been working on the shell locally off and on, just haven't been pushing changes.

 * Reworking of last callers code.
 No longer using JSON database, I know it's rediculous that I keep changing my mind.
 * Moved fastlogin.js to login event.
 Wanted to avoid modifying core files like logon.js.
+Thank you DigitalMan for adding the option to turn off the built in last callers via modopts.ini
 * Turned a lot of really shitty code into just plain shitty code.
 * Streamlined some functions.
 * Currently working on using native SBBS functions instead of my redundant hackjobs, when possible.